Where to get the best coffee in Brisbane

 1. Blackstar, West End and Brisbane City

-The little coffee-cart that once served up cold-pressed brews at the Davies Park Markets has grown up and graduated into a grungey West End brewing house, roasting some of Brisbane’s best beans.
-Their brews are 100% hot, delicious, and fair-trade organic, so your heart-starter comes with a shot of do-gooder.
+The little coffee-cart that once served up cold-pressed brews at the Davies Park Markets has grown up and graduated into a chain of grungy brewing houses, roasting some of Brisbane’s best beans.
+Their brews are 100% hot, delicious and fair-trade organic, so your heart-starter comes with a shot of do-gooder.

-From their West End cafe, you can expect vintage-style furniture, music and crockery that ooze eclectic charm.
-In the city, they kick things up a notch at Blackstar Contessa, which is so enviably trendy, you’ll feel cool just sipping the black stuff from this hole-in-the-Roma-St wall.
+From their flagship West End cafe, “Thomas St”, you can expect vintage-style furniture, music and crockery that ooze eclectic charm.
+In the city, they kick things up a notch at Contessa, which is so enviably trendy you’ll feel cool just sipping the black stuff from this hole-in-the-wall.

 2. Bunker, Milton

 Nestled in the inner-city sanctum of Milton, Bunker lures passing coffee-addicts with the promise of coffee served out of a converted WWII air-raid hideout.
 Sitting pretty just near Milton train station, this is the perfect pit-stop to bunker down for your daily dose of liquid gold.